LabRI-Information-Retrieval-Lab/CachacaNER/README.md

 </table>

 The CachacaNER dataset is available in IOB2 format, where a label starting with "B-" indicates that the token is the beginning of a named entity, "I-" indicates that the token is inside a named entity, and "O" indicates that the token does not pertain to any named entity.
 Named entities are assumed to be non-overlapping and not spanning more than one sentence.<p>
-The dataset has the following attributes: token, tag, sentence number, document number, starting and ending position of the token within the sentence, partition number for cross-validation experiments (10 partitions), and whether the item is part of the training or test set (70% train and 30% test).
+The dataset has the following attributes: token, tag, sentence number, document number, starting and ending position of the token within the sentence, partition number for cross-validation experiments (10 partitions), and whether the item is part of the training, validation or test set (70% train, 10% validation and 20% test).

 <b>Cite the dataset as:</b><p>
 Priscilla Silva, Arthur Franco, Thiago Santos, Mozar Brito, Denilson Pereira.
 CachacaNER: a Dataset for Named Entity Recognition in Texts about the Cachaça Beverage.
 Language Resources and Evaluation, 2023.
 DOI : 10.1007/s10579-023-09665-0